 Man arrested in connection with shots fired investigation in Carbondale

-CARBONDALE, Ill.
-(KFVS) - Police Chief Stan Reno says help from the community helped them make an arrest after a reported shooting.
+CAPE GIRARDEAU, Mo.
+(KFVS) - Police in Carbondale arrested a man wanted in connection with a shooting in October.

+Police say 60-year-old Gary Starks is in custody at the Jackson County Jail.

-Antwan Tillman, 45, faces charges of aggravated discharge of a firearm, unlawful use of a weapon and possession of a firearm by a felon.
+He’s charged with aggravated discharge of a firearm and unlawful use of a weapon.

-Carbondale officers were called to the 100 block of North Washington Street around 6:30 p.m. on Thursday, October 27.
+The charges stem from a shooting reported on the 500 block of East Willow Street back on October 11.

+No one got hurt, but police say gunshots did damage a vehicle.

 Copyright 2022 KFVS.
 All rights reserved.